-- Would you present your findings in a different way if dealing with senior managers?
+- Would you present your findings in a different way when dealing with senior managers?

 - What would you do if your audience looked bored in your presentation?

-As hard as it is to believe, interviewers are not expecting perfectly prepared, scripted answers.
+As hard as it is to believe but interviewers are not expecting perfectly scripted answers.
 The interviewer knows you are human and is looking for not only technical knowledge but cultural fit and how you communicate and think on your feet.

 Good luck with your interview preparation!